jart/lobstermacs/MANUAL.markdown

 See the menu-bar named 'Magit' which appears when you open the status window for more information.
 If you don't have a menu bar, type `C-h m` for more information.

-## About

-    Lobstermacs
-    Based upon the Emacs Starter Kit Project
-    Licensed under the GPL v3 or later

-    J.A.
-Roberts Tunney <jtunney@lobstertech.com>